freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1735.1

 The lines that don't start with a `#` will be the commit messages.
 Add a new message at the top of the file on it's own line.
-Give it the text, `feat: add missing rename references`.
+Give it the text, `fix: add missing rename references`.
 When you are done, save and exit the file.

 #### HINTS

 - You can save and exit nano by pressing `ctrl+x` then `y` then `enter`
 - The most recent commit message should be `fix: add missing rename references`
+- Enter another rebase with `git rebase --interactive HEAD~1` to change the message if it's wrong

 ## 1737. git log -1